mkdadche/jen/README.md

 # DownloadFile application
-This application is the used to download the result for the users.
+This application is used to download the result for the users.

 ## Dependencies